FaizanHameed1/test-case/README.md

  # Setting up model tracker store

-1) Get pods with kubectl commands
+1) Get pods with ` kubectl get pods -n namespace-name`

 2) Check which container/pod have models.
 Mostly it will be in rasax pod.